Meet The Band

 Chris Reinhard

-Chris “Rhino” Reinhard – Guitar & Backup Vocals
+Chris “Rhino” Reinhard – Guitar &Vocals

 Chris Reinhard—affectionately known as “Rhino”—cut his teeth in the gritty bar scene of Erie, Pennsylvania, where lake-effect snow and rust-belt vibes shaped his sound as much as his surroundings.
 Coming up in the early ’90s, Chris was steeped in classic rock, blues, and the alternative movement that reshaped modern guitar playing.
 His style is tight, soulful, and deeply rooted in rhythm—equal parts groove and grit.